Scalable Image Tokenization with Index Backpropagation Quantization: Method

 In this way, we can pass the gradients to all codes of the codebook via index.
 By Index Backpropagation Quantization, the distribution of the whole codebook and encoded features remains consistent throughout completed training, thus gaining a high codebook utilization.

 \textbf{Training Losses.} Similar to VQGAN~\cite{vqgan}, the tokenizer is optimized with a combination of losses:

-where $\mathcal{L}_R$ is reconstruction loss of image pixels, $\mathcal{L}_Q$ is quantization loss between the selected code embeddings and encoded features, $\mathcal{L}_P$ is perceptual loss from LPIPS~\cite{lpips}, $\mathcal{L}_G$ is adversarial loss with PatchGAN discriminator~\cite{patchgan} to enhance the image quality, and $\mathcal{L}_E$ is entropy penalty to encourage codebook utilization.
+where $\mathcal{L}_R$ is reconstruction loss of image pixels, $\mathcal{L}_Q$ is quantization loss between the selected code embeddings and encoded features, $\mathcal{L}_P$ is perceptual loss from LPIPS~\cite{lpips}, $\mathcal{L}_G$ is adversarial loss with PatchGAN discriminator~\cite{patchgan} to enhance the image quality, and $\mathcal{L}_E$ is entropy penalty to encourage codebook utilization~\cite{magvit2}.

-We further introduce double quantization loss, to force the selected code embeddings and given encoded visual features towards each other.
+To better explain how IBQ keeps the consistent distribution between the encoder features and the whole codebook, we provide a gradient analysis.
+Considering the quantization loss $\mathcal{L}_Q = ||z-z_q||^2$,

-\textbf{Discussion with other VQ methods.} Vector quantization (VQ) discretizes a continuous visual feature into a quantized code with a fix-size codebook. \textbf{Naive VQ} selects the code with the closest Euclidean distance to the given visual feature.
-Since the $\argmin$ operation is non-differentiable, the gradient flow back to the encoder is truncated, and only the parameters of the decoder and the selected codes can be updated.
-Inspired by straight-through gradient estimator~\cite{ste}, \textbf{VQ-VAE and VQGAN} copy the gradients from the decoder to the encoder for gradient approximation.
-They also adopt quantization loss to optimize the selected codes towards the encoded features.
-Consequently, the VQ model can be trained in an end-to-end manner.
-Despite progress has been made, these VQ methods struggle to scale up tokenizers for better representation capacity.
+The softmax probabilities $p_k$ ensure that each $\mathcal{C}_k$ is updated based on its similarity to the encoder feature $z$, and $z-z_q$ shifts $\mathcal{C}_k$ toward dominant regions of the feature distribution $P_Z(z)$.
+Random batch sampling covers the whole encoder latent space, gradually aligning the entire codebook $\mathcal{C}$ with the distribution $P_Z(z)$ of encoder features over time.

-As shown in \cref{fig:method_comparison}, existing VQ methods simply optimize a limited number of codes towards encoded features within each backward process.
-It progressively broadens the distribution gap between the non-activated codes and the encoded features, eventually leading to codebook collapse.
-And this situation becomes more severe with the code dimension and codebook size increase.
-Rather than directly applying the straight-through estimator~\cite{ste} on the selected codes, we employ this parameterization approach on the categorical distribution between visual features and all codebook embeddings to enable gradients backward to all codes.
-In such a way, the distribution between the whole codebook and the encoded features remains consistent throughout the training process.
-Consequently, IBQ achieves an extremely large codebook with high code dimension and utilization.
+We further introduce double quantization loss, to force the selected code embeddings and given encoded visual features towards each other. \textbf{Discussion with other VQ methods.} As shown in \cref{fig:method_comparison}, existing VQ methods (\eg, VQ-VAE~\cite{vqvae} and VQGAN~\cite{vqgan}) update only a few selected codes within each backward process, progressively widening the gap between non-activated codes and encoded features, which leads to codebook collapse.
+This issue worsens as code dimension and codebook size increase.
+Instead of applying the straight-through estimator~\cite{ste} on the selected codes, we employ it on the categorical distribution between visual features and all codebook embeddings to enable gradients backward to all codes.
+This promotes distribution consistency between the codebook and encoded features throughout training, allowing IBQ to scale up to extremely large codebook size with high code dimension and utilization.